 They had arrived in the midst of winter: For months, they would face problems on several fronts.
 How to build shelters?
 How to get food?
 How to nurse the many people who were falling ill during the harsh winter months?
 How to make peace with local Indian tribes?
 Some of these tasks they accomplished on their own, but they also owed much to an Indian named Squanto.
 Fortunately for the Pilgrims, Squanto spoke English.
-(The skill had not come easily for Squanto, who learned the language because he’d spent time in captivity in England.)
+(The skill had not come easily for Squanto, who learned the language after he'd been captured by an Englishman, then escaped.)

 By September 1621, only half of the original 102 Pilgrims had survived, but they’d also learned much about how to live in the New World.
 They owed a debt of gratitude to Squanto, who taught them how to raise crops in the New England soil and climate.
 They’d also worked out treaties and were living in peace with many of the local Indian tribes.

 As the first harvest came in, the Pilgrims were surely happy to enjoy a feast with their new Indian friends.
 They shared deer, ducks, and turkey.
 A recently harvested barley crop meant that it would have been possible to (finally) brew beer at about this time!

 For many reasons, the feast was welcome after the long, difficult year.
 But, despite the good meal and happy times, the overall harvest was not as plentiful as you might imagine.
 Nor was it plentiful the next year.
 In fact, the Pilgrims were still really struggling until 1623 when their governor, William Bradford, made an interesting decision.